Pattom A. Thanu Pillai

-Pattom A. Thanu Pillai (15 July 1885 – 27 July 1970) was an Indian politician and freedom fighter who served as the 2nd Chief Minister of Kerala from 1960 to 1962.
-He was considered as a central figure in Kerala politics.
+Pattom A. Thanu Pillai (15 July 1885 – 27 July 1970) was an Indian politician and independence activist who served as the 2nd Chief Minister of Kerala from 1960 to 1962.
+He also served as the Governor of Punjab and Andhra Pradesh.He was considered a central figure in Kerala politics.

 Early life

-Born in Thiruvananthapuram, A.Thanu Pillai was the son of Varadayyan and his wife Eswari Amma.
-Thanu Pillai earned his degree in law and started his legal practice as an advocate.
+Born in Thiruvananthapuram, A.Thanu Pillai was born into a Nair family as the son of Varada Aiyer and Eswari Amma.
+While working as Deputy Chief in the State Agriculture department, he earned his law degree from Law College, Thiruvananthapuram and started his legal practice as an advocate.
 Under the influence of his mentor A. Narayana Pillai, he was attracted towards the newly formed Travancore State Congress and he abandoned full-time practice in favour of agitating for responsible government.
-Following the Narayana Pillai sedition trial, he took over the leadership of Indian National Congress in the erstwhile princely state of Travancore.
+Following the Narayana Pillai sedition trial, he took over the leadership of Indian National Congress in Travancore.

 Political career

 Early politics

-Pattom Thanu Pillai remained as one of the leaders of Indian National Congress during the period when Kingdom of Travancore became an Independent state and later merged with Cochin to form Travancore-Cochin.
-On 3 June 1947, United Kingdom accepted demands for a partition and announced its intention to quit India within a short period.
-The Maharaja of Travancore desired to declare himself independent.
-Supported by the then Diwan, C. P. Ramaswami Iyer, Chithira Thirunal issued a declaration of independence on 18 June 1947.
-As Travancore's declaration of independence was unacceptable to India, negotiations were started with the Diwan by the Government of India.
-Family sources indicate that C. P., himself, was not in favour of independence but only greater autonomy and that a favourable agreement had been reached between C. P. and the Indian representatives by 23 July 1947 and accession to the Indian Union could not be carried out only because it was pending approval by the Raja.
-Nevertheless, an assassination attempt was made on C. P. on 25 July 1947 during a concert commemorating the anniversary of Swati Thirunal.
-C. P. survived with multiple stab wounds and hastened the accession of Travancore state to the Indian Union soon after his recovery.
+Pattom Thanu Pillai remained as one of the leaders of Indian National Congress during the period when Kingdom of Travancore became an Independent state and later merged with Cochin to form Travancore-Cochin, and was one of the state's representatives in the Constituent Assembly.
+In the Assembly, he spoke on matters relating to federalism.